gatsbyjs/gatsby/docs/blog/2018-10-15-beyond-static-intro/index.md

 If this question interests you, consider attending [the upcoming webinar][webinar] where we'll focus on shedding some light on this very question as well as talk about how to build dynamic web apps with Gatsby.

-Until then, I’d like to offer some brief teasers of some of the content we’ll be discussing during the webinar and some introductory information in _how_ Gatsby enables app development.
+Until then, I'd like to offer some brief teasers of some of the content we'll be discussing during the webinar and some introductory information in _how_ Gatsby enables app development.

 > My first impression of Gatsby is that it is more of a static site generator which I interpret as being aimed at content or marketing websites and not as focused on web apps.
 That is a complete assumption so please correct me if I am wrong.
 >